Frequently Asked Questions by Students about the Office of Student Conduct

 What if I do not complete an assigned sanction?

-Failing to comply with a judicial sanction is a violation of our Code of Student Community Standards and would warrant additional disciplinary action.
+Failing to comply with a disciplinary sanction is a violation of our Code of Student Community Standards and would warrant additional disciplinary action.
 Additional sanctions may be added.
 In some cases, a registration hold may be placed on student records.
 In other cases, failure to complete sanctions may result in suspension or dismissal from the University.
 Remember that sanctions are placed as a result of your violation of the Code of Community Standards policies and are designed to educate you about the expectations and norms of the University community.

 Can I appeal a disciplinary decision?